Skin Moisture vs Skin Hydration | ellé derm skincare

-Whilst both hydrators and moisturisers fight skin dehydration, increase skin elasticity and skin firmness, their mechanism of action is quite different.
+Whilst both hydrators and moisturisers fight skin dehydration and increase skin elasticity and skin firmness, their mechanism of action is quite different.
 To make things even more confusing, these two terms are often used interchangeably.

 Often, a good moisturiser will have both hydrating and moisturising ingredients to keep the skin hydrated and moisturised over an extended period.

-Hydration refers to the water content within cells, causing it to swell and become bouncy.
+Hydration refers to the water content within cells, causing them to swell and become bouncy.
 When water flows out of the cell, it shrinks and becomes dehydrated.

 Hydrators are ingredients that infuse the skin cells with water, making them more supple and volumized.
 Examples of hydrators include humectants such as glycerin, hyaluronic acid and glycols.